synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Drag and drop a mosaic leaf into a new window.
 - [ ] Split a mosaic horizontally.
 - [ ] Split a mosaic vertically.
-- [ ] Rename a tab by double-clicking on its name.
+- [ ] Rename a tab by double-clicking its name.
 - [ ] Close layout tabs by clicking the close icon.
 - **Context Menu**
   - [ ] Split a mosaic horizontally.